A hymn for the isolated

 1. Insane Oppression 2.
 Rebellion 3.
 Insanity 4.
 Liar 5.
 Die / Live?
 6. Skeleton City 7.
 Madness 8.
 Dying World 9.
 Welcome To Dying (Death, Destruction And Pain) 10.
 War 11.
 Our Darkest Day 12.
 Blood Money

 With a surprising return to the music scene, Guillotine demonstrated notable development since Under The Guillotine.
-The band's new incarnation sounds actually quite similar to Destruction these days, with a major difference that Blood Money practically runs circles around D.E.V.O.L.U.T.I.O.N.
+The band's new incarnation sounds actually quite similar to Destruction these days, with a major difference that Blood Money practically runs circles around D.E.V.O.L.U.T.I.O.N. and the like.
 The fast and furious Insane Oppression opens the album in a highly convincing fashion, closely followed by almost equally hard-hitting Rebellion.
 It is easily noticeable that most songs pretty much follow the same formula from start to finish, but the structure of the album is generally well thought-out and the pacing is good.
 Although Blood Money sounds quite different from Guillotine's debut release, it is certainly a lot more street-credible as well as entertaining performance - not a masterpiece but easily worth the time.

 GUMO MANIACS - Priest Of Lucifer